britishlibrary/peripleo/README.md

 ## [<img src="https://github.com/britishlibrary/peripleo-lanc/blob/5e65ec35bfb0389bdc790d235898459c13a3abda/logos/pelagios.svg" height="20">](#) Using with Recogito

 You can use Peripleo to display annotation datasets from images annotated with the [Recogito annotation platform](https://recogito.pelagios.org).
-Check our [dedicated guide for more information](./Using-with-Recogito.md).
+Check our [dedicated Recogito guide for more information](./Using-with-Recogito.md).